bendrick92/bpwalters/src/pages/blog/2016-12-09-raspberry-pi-powered-internet-cat-feeder.md

 Currently I am updating the JSON file manually, but am working on a Backbone.js administration page to make file management/updating much easier.

-#### Closing Thoughts
+## Closing Thoughts

 There's tons of room for improvement, but overall I'm very happy with the results.

 David's [blog post](http://drstrangelove.net/2013/12/raspberry-pi-power-cat-feeder-updates/) was invaluable in providing the motivation/inspiration for this project, so be sure to check him out if you haven't already.

-Thanks for reading, and drop a comment below if you have any questions/want more information on this project!
-I'll try to keep it updated as I make changes/improvements to the catPi!
+Thanks for reading!

 ![Just making sure it's working...](http://i.imgur.com/mgi5P1J.jpg)